 How the Process Works in North Carolina

-In North Carolina, elections are conducted by the North Carolina Bipartisan State Board of Elections and Ethics Enforcement.
-The State Board determines which candidates have qualified to be on the ballot according to NC law.
+In North Carolina, elections are conducted by the North Carolina State Board of Elections.
+The State Board determines which political parties and candidates have qualified to be on the ballot according to NC law.
 Unaffiliated candidates also have to qualify in order to have their names printed on the NC general election ballot.

 In North Carolina, political parties file the names of their candidates for electors for their nominees for President and Vice-President with the North Carolina Secretary of State.
 If unaffiliated candidates qualify, they also have to file the names of their candidates for electors for their nominees for President and Vice-President with the Secretary of State.